 Voluntary contractions are almost always 90%+ as forceful as evoked contractions, typically 95%+ as forceful, and sometimes 100% as forceful, even in untrained people.
 There’s simply not much room for improvement.

 Keep in mind that we’re talking about single muscles or muscle groups here.
 It very well may be true that motor unit recruitment increases with training experience in compound lifts.
-I’m honestly not sure if that’s been studied, or even if it could be studied, other than via EMG, which is a little messier than most people realize.
-1
+I’m honestly not sure if that’s been studied, or even if it could be studied, other than via EMG, which is a little messier than most people realize. [footnote]EMG in dynamic contractions often increases with training, but the changes may be due to increases in intracellular calcium, which could affect EMG signals independent of changes in motor unit recruitment.[/footnote]

 Comparing voluntary contractions to evoked contractions for something like isometric curls or knee extensions is easy, but maximally stimulating someone’s quads, glutes, hamstrings, and adductors while they were attempting a 1rm squat would be a recipe for disaster.
 However, when dealing with the strength of a single muscle or muscle group, it doesn’t seem that increasing muscle activation would net big strength gains for many people because most people activate their muscles very effectively in the first place.